NSHipster/articles/2014-10-28-cmdevicemotion.md

 }
 ```

-And it works like a charm:
+And it works like a charm—tapping the device in a detail view immediately takes us back to the list of exhibits:

 ![Clunk to go back](http://s3-us-west-2.amazonaws.com/natecook/NSHipster/clunk.gif)